 The Council of International Schools has applauded the Primary school as “a welcoming and friendly place with a strong sense of community, characterised by fairness, trust and mutual respect.”
 The Visiting Team concluded that “a caring, supportive atmosphere pervades the school and it is clear that the needs of the child are central to the programme.”

 This is a relatively small school with 2 form entry.
 Class teacher to student ratios are 1:5 in pre-nursery, 1:8 in nursery, 1:12 in reception to year 3 and 1:24 in the upper years.
-Students are from more than 30 nationalities although the largest proportion are Hong Kong Permanent residents (31.8%) followed British (20.1%) and European nationals at 17.2%.
+Students are from more than 30 nationalities, although the largest proportion are Hong Kong Permanent residents (31.8%), followed British (20.1%) and European nationals (17.2%).

-Children from 18 months to three years old can attend playgroup sessions with a supervising adult.
+Children from 18 months to 3 years old can attend playgroup sessions with a supervising adult.
 Although the group is not part of the educational programme, it is an opportunity for parents and children to become familiar with the kindergarten and to socialise with other children and parents.
-Children are offered Toddler yoga, Infant massage and sensory play, Music and movement, Outdoor learning, Baby gym and Early Starters sessions in English and Mandarin.
+Children are offered toddler yoga, infant massage and sensory play, music and movement, outdoor learning, baby gym, and Early Starters sessions in English and Mandarin.

-For children who are two years and eight months and who are enrolled to join the Nursery in the following September, the school offers an afternoon Pre-Nursery programme from January onwards on 3 afternoons per week.
+For children who are 2 years and 8 months and who are enrolled to join the Nursery in the following September, the school offers an afternoon Pre-Nursery programme from January onwards on three afternoons per week.
 Nursery children can attend both morning only and full day options.
 They move on to Reception during the year in which they turn 5 years old.

 ICHK is a school which clearly embraces innovation in learning.
 It aims to deliver a stimulating curriculum for expatriates from around the world and English speaking local Chinese students.
 From the early years, the development of a Growth Mindset is key to the school’s learning philosophy and central to its approach to learning; all students are taught about the importance of effort and resilience, and assessed in line with this philosophy.